yoyoberenguer/Water-Ripple-Effect/README.md

        [ 255.,    0.,    0.,    0.],
        [   0.,    0.,    0.,    0.],
        [   0.,    0.,    0.,    0.]])
-as you can see the value is shifted to the bottom of the screen The same way we can process the pixels (x, y - 1) with numpy.roll(previous, -1, axis=0) and son on: pixels (x + 1, y) --> numpy.roll(previous, -1, axis=1) pixels (x - 1, y) --> numpy.roll(previous, +1, axis=1)
+as you can see the values are shifted to the bottom of the screen.

+The same way we can process the pixels (x, y - 1) with numpy.roll(previous, -1, axis=0)

+pixels (x + 1, y) --> numpy.roll(previous, -1, axis=1)
+pixels (x - 1, y) --> numpy.roll(previous, +1, axis=1)

-This method improved considerably the rendering time e.g method 1 print(timeit.timeit('ripple_1(cols, rows, previous, current)',
+This method improved considerably the rendering time e.g

+method 1
+print(timeit.timeit('ripple_1(cols, rows, previous, current)',
                        'from __main__ import ripple_1, cols, rows, previous, current', number=10))